 For a comprehensive search of the research literature use one or more of the key databases (below).

-The databases allow you to find information about articles and papers, but often they do not include the PDFs of the articles.
+The databases will provide information about articles and papers, but often they do not include the PDFs of the articles.
 You can use the QConnect service to link to the full-text of articles and papers in the library's subscriptions.

 Please note: The key databases cover many more items than are included in the Library's subscriptions.
 If you find a paper which you cannot access online because the library doesn't subscribe to it, you may be able to request a copy via the Inter-Library Loans service.

 Scopus is the world's largest bibliographic and citation database.
-It covers nearly 20,000 academic journals from a wide range of subjects and it is particularly useful for researching engineering-related topics.
+It covers around 20,000 academic journals from a wide range of subjects and it is particularly useful for researching engineering-related topics.
 Scopus does not include PDFs of indexed literature.
 Please use QConnect to link to article PDFs.

 The Web of Science gives access to citation databases, journals and conference proceedings with current and retrospective coverage in the sciences, engineering, social sciences, arts, and humanities.
-A good complement to Scopus.
+It is a good complement to Scopus.
 The Web fo Science database does not include PDFs of indexed literature.
 Please use QConnect to link to article PDFs.

-A comprehensive business database providing access to a wide range of journals and working paper series in full text.
-Useful for researching commercial aspects of construction.
+ABI/Inform Global is a comprehensive business database providing access to a wide range of journals and working paper series.
+It is useful for finding information on commercial aspects of construction.
 PDFs of many indexed sources are available for download.

-Provides access to the full text of over 2,000 business journals.
+Business Source Premier provides access to more than 2,000 business journals.
 Company information and market research literature is also available.
 Like ABI/Inform, Business Source Premier is useful for researching commercial aspects of construction.
 PDFs of many indexed sources are available for download.

 Many of the resources on this page are subscription databases.